Skip to Main Content

 CUNY Maintenance of Public Order

-For general information on the College visit - Guttman Human Resources Webpage.
+For general information on the College Office of Human Resources visit - Guttman Human Resources Webpage.

-For new CUNY regulations and policies related to COVID -19, vaccination updates and the workplace, please refer to the CUNY Vaccination Updates page or the Guttman Human Resources Website.
+For new regulations and policies related to COVID -19 and the workplace, please refer to the Coronavirus Updates page in the Guttman Human Resources Website.

 In accordance with the City University of New York’s commitment to the prevention of workplace violence, the Guttman Community College (“College”) adopts the following Workplace Violence Prevention Program.